-Wrexham Glyndŵr University Chancellor, Colin Jackson CBE, and Vice Chancellor and Chief Executive Professor, Maria Hinfelaar, were on hand to present two Honorary Fellowships during the final day of Wrexham Glyndŵr University’s 2019 graduation ceremonies.
+Wrexham Glyndŵr University Chancellor, Colin Jackson CBE, Vice Chancellor and Chief Executive Professor, Maria Hinfelaar.
+Present two Honorary Fellowships during the final day of Wrexham Glyndŵr University’s 2019 graduation ceremonies.

-One was awarded to Tony Andrews, a highly regarded designer and manufacturer of high-quality loudspeaker systems.
+One was awarded to Tony Andrews.
+A designer and manufacturer of high-quality loudspeaker systems.
 He is responsible for founding two professional loudspeaker companies: Turbosound and Funktion-One.
-Funcktion-One works out of Glyndŵr TV Studio in Wrexham.
+Funcktion-One also works out of Glyndŵr TV Studio in Wrexham.

-As part of his acceptance speech, Mr Andrews said: “Amongst the qualities essential for progress and achievement are application and perseverance, which today’s graduating students have amply demonstrated by successfully completing their studies.
+Firstly, as part of his acceptance speech.
+Mr Andrews said: “Amongst the qualities essential for progress and achievement are application and perseverance.
+Which today’s graduating students have amply demonstrated by successfully completing their studies.

 “I consider myself fortunate that I have been able to make a living pursuing what intrigues and stimulates me.
 This is a driving force that, much to my amazement, has persisted for over 50 years now.

 “Keep in mind that there is great soul expression in going after the things you are passionate about.
-Most of the interesting stuff in life happens at frontiers and boundaries, and the status quo is merely a temporary condition on the way to truth”
+Most of the interesting stuff in life happens at frontiers and boundaries.
+The status quo is merely a temporary condition on the way to truth”.

 “Also important to the University is Tony’s approach to empirical research in the development of his technology.
-Rather than following current trends, his approach is to question everything, including his own past products and this in turns leads to innovation and world-class products.
-This is inspirational to our students, who are being encouraged to adopt the same approach with their own studies.
+Rather than following current trends, his approach is to question everything.
+Including his own past products and this in turns leads to innovation and world-class products.
+This is inspirational to our students, who are encouraged to adopt the same approach with their own studies.

-Heron added: “It was a delight to be able to welcome Tony back to the University, and to see him bestowed with an Honorary Fellowship – an award he richly deserves.”
+Heron also added: “It was a delight to be able to welcome Tony back to the University, to see him bestowed with an Honorary Fellowship.
+An award he so richly deserves.”

-Andrews’ landmark developments include the hugely successful Turbosound TMS3, Flashlight and Floodlight systems and the critically acclaimed Funktion-One Resolution Series, Evolution Series and Vero.
+Andrews’ landmark developments include: the hugely successful Turbosound TMS3, Flashlight and Floodlight systems.
+Alos, the critically acclaimed Funktion-One Resolution Series, Evolution Series and Vero.

-After leaving a geology degree course at the University of London in 1969 to become a roadie for Piblokto, Andrews soon realised that the sound quality of public-address systems was a long way short of his homebuilt hi-fi.
+After leaving a geology degree course at the University of London in 1969 to become a roadie for Piblokto.
+Andrews soon realised that the sound quality of public-address systems was a long way short of his homebuilt hi-fi.
 This was the beginning of a decade-spanning career in loudspeaker development.
-By 1976, he had applied for his first loudspeaker enclosure patent and has subsequently been granted patents on more than a dozen loudspeaker-related innovations.
+By 1976, he applied for his first loudspeaker enclosure patent.

-The focus of his work has been on horn-loading techniques for both bass and mid-range, motivated by the pursuit of efficiency and coherency.
-His mid-high waveguide designs have proved an innovative and very low distortion alternative to the ubiquitous compression driver, and the amount of well-defined bass he can achieve from a small, horn-loaded enclosure is unique.
+The focus of his work has been on horn-loading techniques for both bass and mid-range.
+Motivated by the pursuit of efficiency and coherency.
+His mid-high waveguide designs have proved innovative and very low distortion.
+Alternative to the ubiquitous compression driver.
+The amount of well-defined bass he can also achieve from a small, horn-loaded enclosure is extremely unique.